 Yes, flat-screen TVs can frequently be fixed, including issues with the screen, sound, lighting, cables, and interior components.
 However, there are some situations where flat-screen TVs cannot be fixed, such as when the screen is severely cracked.

-Remove all external cables, unplug your set, and lay it face down on a flat, soft surface.
+Not all TV screens can be fixed or replaced.
+Certain types have components behind the screen that can be damaged by its removal.
+However, if you choose to proceed, remove all external cables, unplug your set, and lay it face down on a flat, soft surface.
 Remove any screws holding the frame in place and then gently remove the frame and set it aside.
 Put your new screen in place and reconnect the internal cables in the same manner you disconnected them.
 It is usually best to get a professional to handle TV repairs, and the cost of replacement screens is often very high.
 So, it may be more cost-effective to get a new TV.